kgone1211/eca-personal-assistant-chatbot/README.md

 ### Support

-For issues or questions, check the server logs in Vercel dashboard or contact support.
+For issues or questions, check the server logs in Vercel dashboard or contact support.# EVA Personal Assistant - Updated Mon Sep 29 13:24:00 EDT 2025